US lawmakers seek answers as scammers continue to target seniors

 “But the loss that hurts the most was losing his love and losing the family I thought I was going to have and what my new future was going to be,” Kleinert said.

-“Your heart just goes out to people that this happens to,” Rep. Rick Scott (R-Fla.) said.
+“Your heart just goes out to people that this happens to,” Sen. Rick Scott (R-Fla.) said.

 Scott says it’s hard to hold these scammers accountable.